 Tel: 01904 628856

-YorkThe Mount Royale Hotel is ideally placed for all visitors to the historic and well-preserved City of York.
+YorkThe Mount Royale Hotel and Spa is ideally placed for all visitors to the historic and well-preserved City of York.
 For the tourist, the City is just minutes away with its Minster and medieval streets.

 For the sports goer the equally famous racecourse, where guests can enjoy the flat racing from May to October, and mingle with top owners, trainers and jockeys staying at the hotel, is within walking distance.
 The business person is equally well catered for with quite excellent modern communication; the railway station is just under 2 hours from London and there is a direct link to Manchester Airport.
 For country lovers, the Yorkshire Dales and North York Moors are within three quarters of an hour's drive.